halilozercan/BetterVideoPlayer/README.md

 ##### Configuring a Player Activity

 You will need an `Activity` in your app that will hold the `BetterVideoPlayer` view and playback content.
 There's only a bit of configuration required.
+However, BetterVideoPlayer offers great 'customizability'.

 *First, the Activity needs to use a theme from Google AppCompat.
 Here's an example from the sample project:*